tayganr/purviewlab/modules/module09.md

     ![Select a Purview Account](../images/module09/09.10-synapse-purview.png)

 4. Once the connection has been established, you will receive a notification that **Registration succeeded**.
 Switch to the **Purview account** tab to confirm that the Purview account is connected.
-On this page you will also see a list of integration capabilities that are now available (e.g. Azure Purview search, Synapse Pipeline lineage, etc).
+On this page, you will also see a list of integration capabilities that are now available (e.g. Azure Purview search, Synapse Pipeline lineage, etc).

     > :bulb: **Did you know?**
     >